crossjs/plato/README.md

 ## Troubleshooting

-- Nodemon has error with node@6.x, so please use node@5.12.0
+- Nodemon has error with node 6.x, so please use node 5.12.0

 ## Usage